Time on my side, says beaten Wozniacki

 On Monday, she came under fire from 18-times grand slam winner Martina Navratilova, who told reporters that "nobody feels Wozniacki is a true number one."

-Wozniacki insisted the top ranking was not a major concern after her 6-3 7-6 defeat by Clijsters on Rod Laver Arena.
+Wozniacki insisted the top ranking was not a major concern after ger 6-3 7-6 defeat by Clijsters on Rod Laver Arena.

 "To be honest I don't really think about it," she said.
 "I have been there for a long time already, I finished number one two years in a row.